antfarmar/Unity-2D-Roguelike-Tutorial/README.md

 		* `Input.GetAxisRaw()` -> {-1,1} would be perfect for index arithmetic.

 -----------------------
-## My Current Edits:
+## Some Current Edits:

+* Added UNITY_WEBGL to preprocessor directive for inputs in `Player.cs`.

-* Added some alpha in canvas color to see board for debugging setup.
+* Added some alpha in canvas color to see board for debugging the setup.
 	* Bug found: Player can actually move 1 tile during setup.
+		* See Issues for a quick fix.

 * Player is instantiated at runtime in `BoardManager.cs` (instead of existing in scene).

-* Using Vector3.SmoothDamp for `SmoothMovement()` method in `MovingObject.cs`.
+* Use Vector3.SmoothDamp for `SmoothMovement()` method in `MovingObject.cs`.
+	* Just for experimentation.
 	* `rb2D.MovePosition(end);` to ensure player's transform position is integral after movement.